ferProg/web_analysis_project/README.md

 - **Social** brings lower volume but tends to show **slightly longer sessions**, with conversion rates broadly similar.
 - **Referral** is lower volume and not outstanding for duration, but shows a **slight conversion advantage** (interpret cautiously due to smaller sample size).

+## Impact of previous visits on user behavior

+Overall, there is no drastic jump between new and returning users.
+New users tend to spend slightly more time on the site, possibly because they are still exploring and are less familiar with the interface.
+Both new and returning users typically view a similar number of pages per session.
+In terms of conversion, the most loyal users (4–9 previous visits) show a slightly higher likelihood of converting, although the difference compared to the rest of the users is small.

 ---

 ## How to run